-In a frictionless market the interest rate of all risk-free assets in the money market must necessarily be the same, otherwise one would generate a profit by borrowing at the lower rate and lending at the higher rate (this is an example of arbitrage opportunity, see below).
+In a frictionless market the interest rate of all risk-free assets in the money market must necessarily be the same, otherwise one would generate a profit by borrowing at the lower rate and lending at the higher rate (this is an example of arbitrage opportunity, see Definition 1 below).
 The (hypothetical) common short rate of all risk-free assets in the money market will be referred to as the risk-free rate.
 Which market parameter represents a realistic estimate for the value of the risk-free rate is an important and constantly debated issue in finance.
 A popular choice is the yield of domestic treasure bills.
 Another frequent choice is to identify the risk-free rate with an interbank offered rate, such as LIBOR, or EURIBOR, etc., i.e., the average interest rate at which banks in a given geographical zone lend money to one another.
 An alternative approach is to interpret the risk-free rate as an implied parameter, i.e., a parameter whose value is determined by calibrating a mathematical model for the market dynamics.
-Arbitrage-free principle and fair price of assets Let t be the present time and T > t.
-A portfolio process \mathcal{A} is called an arbitrage in the interval [t, T] if - (a) $V{\mathcal{A}}(t) = 0;$ - (b) It is known at time t that the return of \mathcal{A} is positive in the interval [t, T].
+Arbitrage-free principle The next principle is based on the fundamental concept of arbitrage portfolio process, which is defined as follows.
+Definition 1.
+Let t be the present time and T > t.
+A portfolio process $\mathcal{A}$ is called an arbitrage in the interval [t, T] if - (a) $V{\mathcal{A}}(t) = 0;$ - (b) It is known at time t that the return of $\mathcal{A}$ is positive in the interval [t, T].